n0nuser/n0nuser.github.io/content/posts/personal_webpage/index.md

 You could even make an alias in your `.bashrc` or `.zshrc` file to make it easier to run the command.

+For more Hugo CLI commands, check the [Hugo CLI documentation](https://gohugo.io/commands/).

 ## Registering Your Domain with Namecheap

 Although I use Namecheap, you can choose any domain registrar that you prefer.
 The steps will be similar.